 In France, the general social security scheme is divided into four branches covering health insurance, compensation for occupational injuries and illnesses, pension insurance and family benefits.
 Social Security is funded by compulsory contributions paid by employers and employees except for occupational accidents and diseases funded exclusively by the employers.
 Around 70% of salaried workers fall under this general scheme.
 INRS covers all sectors except special sectors such as the public, agriculture, mining sectors, etc.

-INRS has about 600 staff members skilled in various professions and disciplines: engineers, physicians, ergonomists, legal advisors, information specialists, etc. They lend their expertise to other prevention partners such as national and regional Social Security services, occupational health services, CHSCTs (Health, Safety and Working Conditions Committees in enterprises), companies and employees themselves.
+INRS has about 580 staff members skilled in various professions and disciplines: engineers, physicians, ergonomists, legal advisors, information specialists, training managers, etc. They lend their expertise to other prevention partners such as national and regional Social Security services, occupational health services, companies and employees themselves.

-To carry out its missions, INRS has two centres: its head office in Paris (about 200 people) and a research centre in Nancy (about 400 people).
-INRS has been ISO 9001 certified since December 2009.
-Certification covers all of our activities, both at the Paris centre and at the Nancy centre.
+To carry out its missions, INRS has two centres: its head office in Paris (about 200 people) and a research center in Nancy (about 380 people).

 INRS Identity card